The Science behind Gamification: Why It Works and What Your Business Can Do with It

 Like most language learning apps, Duolingo lets you learn a little bit at a time, starting with basic sentence constructions.

 But now what?
-Just like that insatiable Veruca Salt, you can’t help but want more points, now.
+You can’t help but want more points, now!
 Your gaming brain is telling you to get to the next level, unlock those XP points, and fill up the rest of that progress bar ASAP.

-Duolingo sets challenges for its users because they know the main factor in learning a language effectively is continued practice.
-If they can keep you learning, chances are you’re going to keep coming back to the app on a daily basis, which means you’ll keep learning.
+Duolingo sets challenges for its users because they know the main factor in successfully learning a new language is continued practice.
+If they can keep you interested, chances are you’re going to keep coming back to the app on a daily basis, which means you’ll keep learning.

-Still, there’s more to gamification than learning a new language or getting to the next level of your favorite video game.
-Here are 2 examples of businesses taking advantage of gamification tactics to incentivize folks in entirely different ways.
+There’s more to gamification than learning a new language or getting to the next level of your favorite video game.
+Here are two examples of businesses taking advantage of gamification tactics to incentivize folks in entirely different ways.

 “Most games give you a sense of immediate success and progress.
 Instead of waiting for the end of the year to get your grade, imagine if you accumulated a sense of progress with every action you did every single day.
 Progress shouldn’t be measured by cramming the night before and passing the final; it should be measured by your actions and good work habits every single day, and how well you retain and apply your knowledge.”

-So far, we’ve only talked about the competitive nature of games in terms of personal competition (competing against yourself to do better).
-But games foster competition among groups of people, as well.
+So far, we’ve really only talked about the competitive nature of games in terms of personal competition (i.e., wanting to do better than you did before).
+However, games foster competition among groups of people as well.

 - The managers.
 As reps become more motivated through the game, managers will likely have to push them less to achieve their goals.

 - The company.
-Motivated reps = more deals!
+Motivated reps and more effective managers = more deals!

-Of course, we’d be remiss not to mention the potential downfalls of gamification.
-For instance, reps could close bad deals just to become the month’s Deal Champ.
-Or worse, the competitive atmosphere could turn a little ugly (just ask Jack Lemmon).
+Of course, we’d be remiss not to mention the potential downfalls of gamification in this context.
+For instance, reps could close bad deals just to become the month’s deal champ.
+Or worse, the competitive atmosphere could turn a little ugly and cause conflict.
 As with most things in life, moderation is key.

-Whether you’re designing a new user onboarding system for your website, or just looking to tie in some of the fun of gaming mechanisms into your work process, the science behind gamification has applications for a host of contexts in the marketing and design worlds.
-And who knows?
-Before long, you might be having full-blown conversations in High Valyrian with the Mother of Dragons herself.
+Whether you’re designing a new user onboarding system for your website or just looking to tie in some of the fun of gaming mechanisms to drive employee engagement, the science behind gamification has applications for a host of contexts in the marketing world.